tkubica12/kubernetes-demo/README.md

 ```

 # Using stateless app farms in mixed environment
+This set of demos focus on stateless applications like APIs or web frontend.
+We will deploy application, balance it internally and externally, do rolling upgrade, deploy both Linux and Windows containers and make sure they can access each other.

 ## Deploy multiple pods with Deployment
 ```
 kubectl create -f deploymentWeb1.yaml